jiejie2-code/ADF/README.md

-# Adaptive Dynamic Fusion of Multi-Modal Features for Enhanced Image Representation
+# Adaptive Dynamic Fusion of Multi-Modality Features for Enhanced Image Representation